Azure/AI-Dev-Days-Hackathon/README.md

 - Microsoft Build 2026 in-person ticket (up to 4 team members)
 - Feature in social promotion
-- 1-on-1 mentoring with Microsoft team
+- 1-on-1 mentoring session with Microsoft team
 - **$20,000 - ($5,000 per team member, up to 4 members)**

 *Best overall solution with real-world impact and innovative use of Microsoft AI platform*